Maintaining Your Machine

 How often should it be serviced?

 This is always a topic of debate and there is no absolute or correct answer.
-But generally, it would wise to have your machine serviced every 12 months under normal usage conditions.
+But generally, it would be wise to have your machine serviced every 12 months under normal usage conditions.
 Many manufacturers recommend this and some even make it conditional upon maintaining warranty terms.
-In fact, a machine left unused for months can suffer badly due to lack of use as the existing lubricants can actually dry out resulting in a tight or even seized machine.
+In some cases, particularly for embroidery machines where the stitch count or actual stitching time can be very high, service intervals can also be determined by actual use.
+For example every 10 million stitches is a typical maximum interval between servicing.
+By contrast, a machine left unused for months can suffer badly due to lack of use as the existing lubricants can actually dry out resulting in a tight or even seized machine.
 This can often lead to motor damage.

 Who should you trust to service it?